GRADES 5 through 8

 - Physical and mental fitness, including a self-image of confidence and worth

 - Technological savvy, with emphases on safety and etiquette, that allows students to use tools for learning, native to their generation, for research, communication and production

-Out-of-town, overnight class trips in grade six (South Texas Coast), grade seven (Texas Hill Country) and grade eight (Washington, DC) enrich classroom content, strengthen collaborative abilities and build community among grade level peers.
+Out-of-town, overnight class trips in grade six, seven, and eight enrich classroom content, strengthen collaborative abilities and build community among peers.
 These travel experiences also allow students to better know and appreciate their teachers and administrators.